Vyral/cathy-naiser/_posts/2020-01-28-have-you-been-getting-cash-offers-for-your-home-in-the-mail.md

 ---
 layout: post
-title: How iBuyers Work & Whether They’re Right for You
+title: Have You Been Getting Cash Offers for Your Home in the Mail?
 date: 2020-01-28 17:51:00
 tags:
 excerpt: 'If you’re considering selling to an iBuyer, here’s what you should know.'